-Admission Requirements to the Criminal Justice Masters of Science Program via Early Acceptance
+Admission Requirements to the Criminal Justice Masters of Science Program via Early Admissions

-The following are required to be accepted into the program:
+The following are required to be accepted into the Early Admissions program:

-• Online Application - A completed online application for which the application fee will be waived
+- Online Application – A completed online application for which the application fee will be waived

-• GPA - Students must have achieved an overall Bridgewater State University earned GPA of 3.0 at the time their application is accepted.
+- GPA – Students must have achieved an overall minimum Bridgewater State University GPA of 3.5 at the time their application is accepted

 This program is Quinn Bill-approved.